Hotmoka/hotmoka/tutorial/Takamaka.md

 > `MyEnum` is an enumeration type with no instance non-transient fields: both
 > `MyEnum` and `BigInteger` are storage types, but neither extend `Storage`.

-10. there are no static initializer methods
+10. there are no static initializer methods;

 > Static initializer methods are run the first time their class is loaded.
 They
 > are either coded explicitly, inside a `static { ... }` block, or are